Reasons to Consider Establishing a Gun Trust in Utah | Serving Salt Lake City

 Including Title II or NFA firearms in a gun trust can help prevent legal complications that may arise if attempting to directly transfer ownership of the firearms to a family member.

-There are several advantages of including a gun trust as part of an estate plan in California:
+There are several advantages of including a gun trust as part of an estate plan:

 - Avoid probate – Assets held in any type of trust are not subject to the probate process.
 Guns that are not included in gun trusts must go through probate upon the owner’s death, which can be an expensive and time-consuming process.